AlessandroBompadre79/htmlToReact/scripts/README.md

 ## Available Scripts

-In the project directory, you can run:
+In this directory, you can run:

 ### `npm run create [appname]`

-create a react app in appname folder
+create a react app in appname folder.

+### `npm run build [appname]`

+runs serve and generates everything.

 ### `npm run serve`

-run a basic server from where read information for services and widgets
+run a basic server from where read information for services and widgets.
+You need to manually install json-server globally using `npm install -g json-server`

 ### `npm run gen pages [appname]`